eleniTsalapati/Ontology-Generation-with-the-help-of-Chatbot/README.md

 First you have to dowload the chatBot_ontology_creation_env.yaml and open anaconda prompt.
 Then run in the prompt the following command to create the enviroment with the installed libraries:
 ```
-conda env create -f paht\chatBot_ontology_creation_env.yaml
+conda env create -f path\chatBot_ontology_creation_env.yaml
 ```

 Then you have to activate the enviroment by typing `conda activate chatBot_ontology_creation_env`.

-Then you have to cd to the github file that you have downloaded by `cd paht\folder`.
+Then you have to cd to the github file that you have downloaded by `cd path\folder`.

 You are ready to run `python main.py`.